Code-Parrot-ai/10x-frontend-developer/intermediate/edgestore.md

 ### The Current State of File Uploads in Next.js

-Currently, managing file uploads in Next.js involves establishing a server to process these uploads, followed by the meticulous task of crafting substantial boilerplate code to facilitate the entire process.
-This approach is not only time-intensive but also susceptible to errors, presenting a notable challenge for developers striving for efficiency and reliability in their applications.
+Handling file uploads in Next.js requires setting up a server to manage these uploads and writing a significant amount of boilerplate code.
+This process can be time-consuming and prone to errors, which poses a challenge for developers looking to create efficient and reliable applications when dealing with large files or low network conditions.

 ### What is EdgeStore?